 - surrendered by an owner

-- handed in as an injured stray (RSPCA shelters do not have the means to accept uninjured stray animals.
-Anyone having found a stray animal will be referred to their local pound)
+- handed in as an injured stray.
+RSPCA shelters do not have the means to accept uninjured stray animals.
+If you find a stray animal, you will be referred to your local pound)

-- seized by an inspector under the Prevention of Cruelty to Animals Act (POCTA)
+- seized by an inspector under the Prevention of Cruelty to Animals Act 1979

 Staff members assess all animals to ensure they are medically sound and that there are no other issues.
 Animals requiring extra attention are referred to our veterinarians.

-All adoption animals have undergone a comprehensive veterinary check, been desexed, microchipped, treated for internal and external parasites (such as worms and fleas), and had their initial vaccination.
+All adoption animals have undergone a comprehensive veterinary check, been desexed, microchipped, treated for internal and external parasites such as worms and fleas, and had their initial vaccinations.
 Dogs are also heartworm tested and treated.

 456 animal enclosures